-2020 Key Compensation Decisions
+2022 Key Compensation Decisions

-We believe our executive compensation program provides effective incentives to our named executive officers to lead the Company to achieve industry-leading strategic and operational performance and to position the Company for future value creation for our stockholders in spite of a challenging external environment.
+We believe our executive compensation program provides effective incentives to our named executive officers to lead the Company to achieve industry-leading strategic, financial and operational performance and to position the Company for future value creation for our stockholders.

-With the help of its external, independent compensation consultant, Meridian Compensation Partners, LLC ("Meridian"), our Compensation Committee carefully considered the relevant external and internal economic and business factors affecting named executive officer pay for 2020.
+With the help of its external, independent compensation consultant, Meridian Compensation Partners, LLC ("Meridian"), our Compensation Committee carefully considered the relevant external and internal economic and business factors affecting named executive officer pay for 2022.